 Rakesh is the Finance Consultant of Flow Systems Pty Ltd Sydney.
 He started his career at Ernst & Young Chartered Accountants.
 He has been a Finance Director and Regional Controller of several Australian and multinational companies and a large independent not-for-profit college.
 Rakesh holds a Bachelor of Business in Accounting from the University of Technology Sydney.
 He is a member for CPA Australia, Fellow of the Institute of Public Accountants of Australia and a registered BAS agent.

-Joanna works as Legal Counsel with Settlement Services International, a community organisation and social business that operates both nationally and internationally.
+Joanna works as Senior Legal Counsel with Settlement Services International, a community organisation and social business that operates both nationally and internationally.
 Prior to this, Joanna was a Manager and Principal Lawyer with Justice Connect, overseeing a generalist legal practice.
 Joanna’s background is in not-for-profits, including extensive experience in legal and practice management roles in community legal centres.
 Joanna has also worked with the Australian Human Rights Commission, and has held positions on a range of human rights committees, including with the Australian Lawyers for Human Rights.

 Carmela is a Senior Lawyer in the Office of General Counsel, NDIS Quality and Safeguards Commission.
 Immediately prior to joining the Commission Carmela was the founder and Principal Director of CP Partnerships Legal & Consulting, a specialist legal and consulting practice.
 She has extensive human services experience having worked in legal and non-legal roles in government and non-government sectors.
 Carmela has expertise in litigation and legal policy and reform, particularly in relation to the safety and wellbeing of vulnerable children and young people.